pfraces-labs/functional-webcomponents/README.md

     ),
     p(
       [
-        'The counter is activated when the component mounts, and deactivated', 'when unmounts.'
+        'The counter is activated when the component is connected to the DOM,', 'and deactivated when it is disconnected.'
       ].join(' ')
     )
   ];